Ukraine’s pipelines are still carrying Russian oil to Europe

 Still, the conflict is fueling more greenhouse gas emissions whenever Russian missiles hit oil and gas infrastructure.

 Less than five months ago, representatives from countries around the world gathered at the U.N. climate summit in Glasgow, Scotland, to set limits on greenhouse gas emissions.
-Ukraine, along with more than 100 other nations, signed the Global Methane Pledge to reduce emissions of the potent greenhouse gas at least 30 percent by 2030.
+Ukraine, along with more than 100 other nations, signed the Global Methane Pledge to reduce emissions of the potent greenhouse gas by at least 30 percent by 2030.
 Russia did not, even though there have been large methane leaks at production, compressor and distribution sites along its vast pipeline network.

 A couple months before Russia invaded Ukraine, Ukraine had unveiled a new compressor station that cut emissions there by 90 percent, Vitrenko said.
 There is an ongoing program to replace leaky metal pipes with modern plastic ones, he added, and Naftogaz had used robots to inspect pipes and spot defects in its distribution network.